-Dramatic scenes unfolded in Hanwell this afternoon when armed police carried out a major operation in a busy shopping thoroughfare.
+Dramatic scenes unfolded in Hanwell on Thursday when armed police carried out a major operation in a busy shopping thoroughfare.

 The A4020 Uxbridge Road was sealed off in both directions at St George’s Road this afternoon (Thursday), causing traffic disruption and affect the 83, 207, 427, 607, E3 and E8 bus routes.
 The cordon was lifted at around 3pm.